giovastabile/dtcc/docs/usage_viewer.rst

     # Alternatively the pointcloud can be viewed with the mesh as agument
     # pointcloud.view(mesh=ground_mesh)

-The forth example shows how to visualise a range of meshes and/or pointclouds.
-A Scene object is then created to which meshes and pointclouds are added.
+The fourth example shows how to visualise a range of meshes and/or pointclouds.
+A Scene object is then created to which meshes and point clouds are added.
 This example shows how to build a city from raw data and how to visualise the ground mesh, the building mesh and the boundary mesh together with the pointcloud that was used as input.
 The boundary mesh will encapsulate the entire model in visually a solid box.
-The clipping planes under the apperance tab in the GUI can be used to cut the boundary_mesh open to see inside.
-The shading mode for the boundary mesh can also be set to wireframe to see thought the box.
+The clipping planes under the appearance tab in the GUI can be used to cut the boundary_mesh open to see inside.
+The shading mode for the boundary mesh can also be set to wireframe to make the 'box' see-through.

 .. code:: python